 - Reduction or avoidance of caffeine intake

-In case conservative approaches do not work, the doctor might prescribe the following medications, depending on the woman’s health, stage of pregnancy, severity of the symptoms, and presence of other problems (3).
+If conservative approaches do not work, the doctor might prescribe medications, depending on the woman’s health, stage of pregnancy, severity of the symptoms, and presence of other problems (3).

 - Blood pressure medications